CRAN version

 overwrite = TRUE

-The rix() function4 constructs this specification through a series of parameters that collectively describe the computational environment.
-Each parameter serves a distinct purpose in defining the environment’s characteristics.
+The rix() function constructs the specification through a series of parameters that collectively describe the computational environment.
+Each parameter serves a distinct purpose in defining the environment’s characteristics, and we will clarify those throughout this tutorial section.
+For a broader overview of the function, see the {rix} documentation.

 Researchers must first determine which version of R to use.
 This can be accomplished in two ways: The r_ver argument accepts an exact version string (e.g., “4.3.3”) or special designations such as “latest-upstream” for the most recent stable release.
 Alternatively, the date argument specifies a particular date (e.g., “2024-11-15”), which ensures that R and all packages correspond to the versions available on that date.
 The date-based approach is generally preferable for reproducibility, as it captures a complete snapshot of the R ecosystem at a single point in time.
-For this tutorial, as shown on top, we use the date parameter to ensure temporal consistency across all software components (Rodrigues & Baumann, 2025) (see {rix} documentation for more: https://docs.ropensci.org/rix/articles/project-environments.html).
+For this tutorial, as shown on top, we use the date parameter to ensure temporal consistency across all software components (Rodrigues & Baumann, 2025).

 git_pkgs = list(